Rauda Morcos: Career

-Morcos then set up Aswat ("Voices") in 2003 as an organisation supporting lesbians and bisexual, inter-sex, queer, transsexual, transgender and questioning women.
-It was based in Haifa and the first regional group to offer support to lesbian Palestinians.
-The International Gay and Lesbian Human Rights Commission (now OutRight Action International) presented its Felipa de Souza Award to Morcos in May 2006, recognising her work with Aswat.
+The International Gay and Lesbian Human Rights Commission (now OutRight Action International) presented its Felipa de Souza Award to Morcos in 2006, recognising her work with Aswat.
 She was the first Arab person to receive the award.
 Aswat held its first conference in Haifa in 2007, with 350 attendees.

 Taking a post-colonial stance, Morcos has argued that human rights aid organisations from the United States and Western Europe can be patronising to Arab communities.
-She has also drawn attention to the links between the Israeli repression of Palestinians and gay people, criticising the Israeli LGBT rights movement for not focusing more upon it.
+She has also spoken of links between Israeli repression of Palestinians and gay people, criticising the Israeli LGBT rights movement for not focusing more upon it.
 She commented that "I think the Palestinian identity and the Queer identity converge in being both marginalized and they are both about resisting oppression".

+Morcos also said "I know that the Israeli law is among the most developed in the world, but this doesn’t mean that it is applied in reality."
+She added: "I know it’s not easy to be gay in the West Bank, but it’s not easy being gay in ... the U.S.A.
+And it’s not easy to be gay in Israel (except in Tel Aviv)."

 Morcos has worked as a regional advisor for organisations including the Astraea Lesbian Foundation for Justice, the Coalition of Women for Peace, the Global Fund for Women, Human Rights Watch and Mama Cash.
 As of 2012, she was working freelance for Hivos, a Dutch development aid organisation, and pursuing a law degree at the Carmel Academic Center in Haifa.